Azure-Samples/LUIS-DevOps-Template/docs/3-customizing-own-project.md

   BASELINE_CONTAINER_NAME: '5bccf3a4b6f866354cafb012b0adb2b73d2f5945'
 ```

-The `BASELINE_CONTAINER_NAME` defines the name of the storage container in your Azure Storage account that contains F measure testing results for your baseline LUIS app version.
+The `BASELINE_CONTAINER_NAME` defines the name of the storage container in your Azure Storage account that contains F-measure testing results for your baseline LUIS app version.
 The name is the SHA-1 hash value of the GitHub commit that was merged and which resulted in the `luis-ci.yaml` workflow executing and the GitHub release created by that workflow.

 To get the commit hash for the LUIS app version you want to use for your baseline: